 Facts and Fiction: Debunking The Game Changers Vegan Documentary

-So many people have asked me, a keto meat-eater, what my thoughts are on The Game Changers documentary and here they are.
+So many people have asked me, a keto meat (and plant)-eater, what my thoughts are on The Game Changers documentary and here they are.
 If you haven’t already heard of the film, The Game Changers is a 2018 documentary that explores the health benefits of a vegan, vegetarian, and plant-based diet.
 It has received extensive media coverage due to its big-name producers like Arnold Schwarzenegger, Jackie Chan, and James Cameron.
 It also features elite athletes like Patrik Baboumian, Lou Smith, Derrick Morgan, and Morgan Mitchell.
 While the intent of the movie was to dispel myths about health and athleticism on a plant-based diet, it was heavily biased and riddled with scientific errors.

 In this video, I go through 10 of my biggest arguments against statements made in this documentary and provide factual and scientific research to back up my claims, which are outlined below.

 1.The Romain gladiators: The claim that Roman gladiators ate primarily vegetarian means very little.
 They were convicts and prisoners of war, purposely fed fattening foods.